swcarpentry/DEPRECATED-boot-camps/Make/1_Basic_Make.md

     $ make -f pdbprocess.mk
 The output shows us it has run the command we wanted.
 This happened because at least one prerequisite was newer than our cubane.pdb.data target.
 Make uses __last modification time__ as its age.
 Editing and re-saving a file, for example, will change it.

-Now, if we run the command again
+Now, if we run the command again:
     $ make -f pdbprocess.mk
 This time, it doesn’t execute any commands, and tells us so.
 This happened since the target is newer than its prerequisites.